nathanosmarris/raptor6/README.md

-# Rust TCP Service
+# Raptor6 Listener & Logger via RUST

-A simple TCP server written in Rust that listens on port 12321, echoes back received data, and logs connections to `/var/log/raptor6/connection.log`.
+A simple TCP server written in Rust that listens on port 12321, echoes back received data, and logs TCP connection details to `/var/log/raptor6/connection.log`.
 It includes professional logging with rotation and readable timestamps.

 ## Features
 - Listens on TCP port 12321.